 No matter how high the heat gets, the water itself cannot exceed a temperature of 212 degrees Fahrenheit (e.g. it’s boiling point).
 Sure, you can make bigger bubbles with a rolling boil, but that’ll just turn the water into vapor more quickly, and it will not increase the water temp.

-3. What Temperature Does a Slow Cooker Cook on Warm?
+3. Slow Cooker Temperature on Warm

 The “Warm” or “Keep Warm” setting on a slow cooker should keep food that is already cooked above 140 degrees Fahrenheit (~74 degrees Celsius), at a minimum.
 You should not use the “Warm” setting to cook food, as a higher temperature may be required to make your food safe for eating.